GAVI: Pneumococcal vaccine

-In 2011, Doctors Without Borders (MSF) recommended that Gavi change the ways in which it buy vaccines.
-They criticized the pneumococcal vaccine Advance Market Commitment, arguing that GlaxoSmithKline (GSK) and Pfizer were functionally receiving a subsidy as well as a per-unit payment for supplying doses of pneumococcal vaccine, which the organization deemed "corporate welfare that is scandalously expensive to donors and taxpayers" (in return, the companies committed to sell at least 30 million doses annually for ten years).
+In 2010, as part of a 10-year pneumococcal vaccine Advance Market Commitment, the companies GlaxoSmithKline (GSK) and Pfizer were both allocated $225 million in AMC subsidies to provide 30 million doses annually at a maximum tail price of $3.50 per dose ($10.50 per child for three doses).

-MSF argued that the Advance Market Commitment had transferred far more money to GSK and Pfizer than the GAVI grants had transferred to low-cost suppliers for technology transfer and product development.
+In 2011, Médecins Sans Frontières (MSF) recommended that Gavi change the ways in which it procures vaccines.
+MSF argued that the Advance Market Commitment had transferred more money to GSK and Pfizer than the Gavi grants had transferred to low-cost suppliers for technology transfer and product development.
 MSF said that large pharmaceutical multinationals had been found to put very high markups on prices, and internationally certified vaccine could be made for about 40% less cost by smaller companies in India and China, despite patent-related obstacles.
-The duopoly allowed price discrimination; apart from charging slightly higher prices for GAVI, it charged unaffordable prices (about ten time the GAVI price) for middle-income countries too rich for GAVI aid.
-MSF also highlighted the success of the adapted vaccines program, which makes vaccines that are easier to deliver in remote areas (no need for a temperature-controlled supply chain, looser age restrictions, fewer shots, lower prices, etc.).
-They recommended that GAVI spend more money on adapted vaccines and on fostering competition, and less subsidizing large pharmaceutical companies.

-Gavi responded in April 2020 by agreeing with MSF's goals, but regretting that MSF had discussed the issue in public as well as through its own close ties to Gavi.
-Gavi said that low prices required large, stable, high-volume deals, and "careful consideration and the support of key constituencies".

 In January 2015, MSF also called upon GSK and Pfizer to cut the price of the pneumococcal vaccine to US$5 per child in developing countries, a price they estimated as competitive.
-On January 27, they responded to Pfizer's commitment to reduce prices by 6% to $10 per child.
-They said that GSK and Pfizer were being paid $21 per child if GAVI subsidies were included, and the change would not greatly increase affordability for mid-wealth countries, those too rich for GAVI help but too poor to afford the vaccine.
-They said that, as Pfizer had made $16 billion in profits on pneumococcal vaccine in the last four years, a larger price cut would be affordable.
+They said that, as Pfizer had made $16 billion in revenue on pneumococcal vaccine in the last four years, a larger price cut would be affordable.
 In early 2016, they ran the "A fair shot" campaign to pressure GSK and Pfizer to drop prices.
 Pfizer said that they were already selling the vaccine at "far below" cost, while GSK said that the price enabled them to "just about" cover their costs, and "To discount it further would threaten our ability to supply it to these countries in the long-term".